Amtrak Intermodal Gateway Project

 Tim Haas & Associates

-A new master plan for the Amtrak Intermodal Gateway Project involved preparing the way for the Cira Centre office building along with development of a new garage for the nation’s second-busiest rail terminal – Amtrak’s 30th Street Station.
-The nine-level, double helix garage boasts 2,100 parking spaces overall (up from the original 1,100), 1,525 of them in the garage, which replaces the western one-third of the old parking deck across Arch Street from the station.
+The master plan paved the way for development of the Cira Centre office building along with a new garage for the nation’s second-busiest rail terminal – Amtrak’s 30th Street Station.
+The nine-level, double helix garage boasts 1,525 parking spaces, with an additional 575 parking spaces on the remaining deck across Arch Street from the station (which is actually the roof over the train platforms below).
 Glazed elevators offer panoramic views of the Center City skyline.
 A glass enclosed stair tower affords views of the railyard space and Philadelphia beyond for rail enthusiasts.